 A lot of people buy a pink beige sofa and treat it like it’s so neutral, the colour doesn’t need to be repeated in the room ever again.
 But that would be like buying a white sofa and nothing else white.

 In this room, the colour has been repeated in the striped throw pillows and the wall treatment:

-Here (below), the pink beige has been repeated in the area rug and the pillow:
+In this navy colour palette, the pink beige has been repeated in the area rug and the pillow:

 Colour Scheme #1 – Area rug (Pottery Barn)